 3 | Wahkeena Falls

-Getting to the Falls: 0.5 miles hike.
+How to get to Wahkeena Falls: 0.5 miles hike.
 There are longer hikes, the longest 1.8 miles, which offer different views of Wahkeena Falls.

 Although it is possible to hike to the falls there are also viewing points located right beside the car park – great if you want to save time and see other waterfalls along the gorge.
 If you visit during winter it is likely that the falls will be visible through the foliage.
 During the summer you would probably need need to hike further up the trail as the lush trees may obscure the view.

-Portland Waterfalls tip: during the winter the trails can be closed due to ice.
+Best Waterfalls near Portland tip: during the winter the trails can be closed due to ice.

 4 | Multnomah Falls

-If you’re only going to visit one waterfall in the Columbia River Gorge it has to be the showstopping Multnomah Falls!
+If you’re only going to visit one waterfall in the Columbia River Gorge it has to be the showstopping Multnomah Falls – it is one of our favorite things to do in Portland!
 This is by far one of the most beautiful waterfalls we’ve ever seen and definitely our favourite in Oregon.
 Framed perfectly by the Benson Bridge, its icy waters tumble over 600 feet to the ground.

-Portland Waterfalls tip: although the Multnomah Falls is awesome from street level it’s also worth making the short hike to stand on Benson Bridge.
+Best Waterfalls neat Portland tip: although the Multnomah Falls is awesome from street level it’s also worth making the short hike to stand on Benson Bridge.
 It’s also possible to hike further up the Falls where the views are also incredible.

 5 | Horsetail Falls

-Getting to the Falls: the lower Horsetail Falls viewpoint is located beside the car park.
+How to get to Horsetail Falls: the lower Horsetail Falls viewpoint is located beside the car park.

 Horsetail Falls was one of our surprise favorites when visiting Columbia River Gorge.
 Horsetail Falls comprises of two waterfalls: the upper (known as Ponytail Falls) and lower Horsetail falls.
 Named due to their resemblance of a Horses tail, the falls are one of the most serene in the gorge.
 There is a large area around the base of the waterfall which allows for really beautiful photos of the falls.

-Portland Waterfalls tip: The Horsetail Falls trail also includes the Oneonta Falls but the last part of the trail is currently closed.
+Best Waterfalls near Portland tip: The Horsetail Falls trail also includes the Oneonta Falls but the last part of the trail is currently closed.

 6 | Shepperds Dell Falls